enthought/traitsui/_sources/traitsui_user_manual/factories_advanced_extra.txt

 ~~~~~~~~~~~~~~~~~~~~~~~

 Use the **menu** attribute of TreeNode to define a shortcut menu that opens when
 the user right-clicks on a node.
-The value is a Traits UI or PyFace menu
+The value is a TraitsUI or PyFace menu
 containing Action objects for the menu commands.
 In Example 16, the following
 lines define the node type for employees, including a shortcut menu for employee
 nodes::